komodorio/helm-charts/charts/k8s-watcher/README.md

 ### Using a Proxy

-Komodor's support the standard proxy environment variables (`HTTP_PROXY, HTTPS_PROXY, NO_PROXY`) as well as these variables prefixed by `KOMOKW_` which will assign the proxy only to the HTTP clients communicating with Komodor.
+Komodor supports the standard proxy environment variables (`HTTP_PROXY, HTTPS_PROXY, NO_PROXY`) as well as these variables prefixed by `KOMOKW_` which will assign the proxy only to the HTTP clients communicating with Komodor.
 This is useful in case you want to leave the communication to the Kubernetes API in-cluster.

 #### Use-cases: